harrellbm/Quartz-Garden/content/The Organization of My Digital Garden.md

 These are pieces of information I will attach to the beginning of each note that helps give clearer context to how I view the ideas and information contained.

 1. **Note Dates**:
-	>Important dates to help frame the note’s life cycle:
+	Important dates to help frame the note’s life cycle:
-	>- Date a note was planted.
+	- Date a note was planted.
-	>- Date note was last tended
+	- Date note was last tended
 >[!Note]
 >Both dates are auto added/updated using the "Update time on edit" community plugin.
 2. **Epistemic Disclosure**: